wannesm/dtaidistance/README.md

 # Time Series Distances

+Experimental library for time series distances used in the [DTAI Research Group](https://dtai.cs.kuleuven.be).

 ## Installation

 Run `make build` or `python setup.py build_ext --inplace` to be able to use the fast c-based versions of the algorithms.